squaresLab/BugZoo/README.md

 [![Build Status](https://travis-ci.org/squaresLab/BugZoo.svg?branch=master)](https://travis-ci.org/squaresLab/BugZoo)

 BugZoo is a decentralised platform for distributing, reproducing, and interacting with historical software bugs.
-BugZoo connects existing datasets and tools to developers and researchers, and provides a controlled environment for conducting experiments.
-To ensure reproducibility, extensibility, and usability, BugZoo uses Docker containers to package, deliver, and interact with bugs and tools.
+BugZoo is designed to support both software engineering researchers as well developers of tools for program testing, analysis and repair.

 Using BugZoo to conduct experiments has the following advantages: